mfmceneaney/rgh_projections/pyscripts/README.md

 To run the following scripts source your virtual environment after installing saga.

 First run the 1d asymmetry injection jobs with the orchestration scripts.
+Set `dry_run=False` within the scripts if you actually wish to submit the jobs.
 ```
 orchestrate_jobs_getKinBinnedAsym_dt_1d_bins.py
 orchestrate_jobs_getKinBinnedAsym_mc_1d_bins.py